Jarsa-dev/documentation-user/crm/leads/generate/emails.rst

 teams is linked to its own email address from which prospects can reach them.
 For example, if the personal email address of your Direct team is **direct@mycompany.example.com**, every email sent will automatically create a new opportunity into the sales team.
+Hola

 Configuración
 =============